DanielFFFFF/makizapp/README.md

 - MEUNIER Rodrigue
 - MOLLI Bilal
 - SELIN Ludivine

+## Context

+This project is a web application made in Angular and Spring boot that lets you play videos and images in augmented reality on images that serve as markers.

 ## Getting Started
 1. To begin, you have to clone the repository.
 Click on the green button ``` <>Code ``` (1), and copy the link of the git (2).